 "Get Real!"

+By Kyle Pope

-ometime back I found a little accessory for my computer on E-Bay and sent an e-mail to the seller asking him if he would take \$18.00 for it.
-Apparently he thought that this offer was far too low and responded rather bluntly - "\$18.00?- Get real!"
-This was not the first time that I had heard this expression.
-He used it to say, "\$18.00 is not a realistic offer for this item."
-Kids some years ago started using variations of this as a type of greeting.
-Two kids leaving each other wouldsay - "keep it real!"
-If I understood correctly how this was used, it was a way of saying, "be yourself," or "don't let anyone make you what you're not."
-It could even mean simply, "see you later-- hope things goes well with you."
-While these slang expressions, like many others of the past will (most likely) be short-lived and soon forgotten, I thought about the significance of such words if considered from a Christian perspective.
-Consider a few applications:
+A few years ago, I found a little accessory for my computer on eBay and sent an e-mail to the seller asking him if he would take \$18.00 for it.
+Apparently he thought that offer was far too low and responded rather bluntly, "\$18.00?-Get real!"
+That was not the first time I had heard that expression.
+It was his way of saying, "\$18.00 is not a realistic offer for this item."
+Around that time, young people used variations of this as a form of greeting.
+Two kids leaving each other might say, "keep it real!"
+It was a way of saying, "be yourself," or "don't let anyone make you what you're not."
+It could even mean simply, "see you later-hope things go well with you."
+Although these types of expressions, like others of the past, were short-lived and not used as often anymore, I have thought about the significance of such words if considered from a spiritual perspective.
+Let's consider a few applications.

+CHRIST

+Services Sunday: 9:00 AM 9:30 AM 10:30 AM Wednesday: 7:00 PM

+December 11, 2022

+Elders: